zminde/esphome-s3-box-3-lvgl/README.md

 All credit and inspiration for the original UI goes to https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/

 This firmware provides the S3 box 3 with a template for voice assistant, timers, screen saver with analog/digital clock, sleep, 12/24 hour time, media controls, radar sensing, temperature (in Celsius or Fahrenheit) and humidity sensing, battery levels and indicator, alarmo integration, internal and external audio, notifications with sound, and multiple pages for lights, thermostats, switches, media, scenes, locks and anything you want to add.

-A new enhancement is the ability to switch from the standard voice assistant UI to a HAL 9000 style voice assistant UI.
+A UI Mode feature provides the ability to switch from the standard voice assistant UI to a HAL 9000 animated UI.
+This can easily be extended to add other VA UI experiences.

+The On Device Wake Word includes the standard ESPHome wakeword models but also some experimental models including Okay computer, hey home assistant and okay hal.

 This is effectively a template for others wishing to configure the S3 box as it is a complete UI but it requires integration of the required components to provide functionality.
 This configuration is suitable for anyone with an understanding of ESPHOME, the S3-Box-3, Home Assistant and Wake Word Voice Assistants.